-3. If ADOT uses a combination of neutral means and DBE contract goals, how much of the overall DBE goal can ADOT project to be met through neutral means?
-For the following reasons, ADOT might consider a race-neutral projection of about 5 percentage points for its overall DBE goal for FFY 2015 through FFY 2017:
+If ADOT uses a combination of neutral means and DBE contract goals, how much of the overall DBE goal can ADOT project to be met through neutral means?
+In 2020, ADOT set an overall DBE goal of 12.89 percent for FHWA-funded contracts for FFY 2021 through FFY 2023 and projected that 4.72 percentage points of its overall goal would be met through neutral means.